 After receiving his bachelor's degree in business administration in the spring of 1989, Rector immediately took over the reins of the BW program from his coach and mentor Truman Fields.
 In his inaugural season, Rector guided the Yellow Jackets to their best-ever record and has since led his squad to new standards of excellence.

 Coach Rector is a strong believer in the NCAA Division III philosophy of the student-athlete.
-During his coaching career, Rector has mentored four other CoSIDA/ CAPITAL ONE Academic All-America student-athletes in Kevin Peacock '98, Josh Myers '01, Bryan Bartunek '02 and Alex Trzeciak '12.
+During his coaching career, Rector has mentored five other CoSIDA/ CAPITAL ONE Academic All-America student-athletes in Kevin Peacock '98, Josh Myers '01, Bryan Bartunek '02, Alex Trzeciak '12 and Doug Ganim '16.

 Rector has brought the Yellow Jackets to the brink of being an NCAA Division III National Tournament contender.
 And succeeded when his team made it to the tournament in 2011-2012.